SymfonyCasts/asset-mapper/sfcasts/exclude-files.md

 # Excluding Files

-We now have CSS, which we're building with Tailwind, we have JavaScript, we're bringing in third-party JavaScript, *and* we're using *modern* JavaScript syntax.
+We now have CSS - which we're building with Tailwind - we have JavaScript, we're bringing in third-party JavaScript, *and* we're using *modern* JavaScript syntax.
-Our app has *everything* that a real app has!
+Our app has everything that a real app has!
 Sure, it's kind of small, but we're *almost* ready to deploy it.

 ## Checking your Exposed Files

-Before we do, let's do a quick audit on the assets that are inside of AssetMapper.
+Before we do, let's do a quick audit on the assets that are inside AssetMapper.
 Find your terminal and run:

 ```terminal
 php bin/console debug:asset
 ```

-We know that this lists all of our asset paths, which includes our *main* asset path - `assets/` - plus a few bundles that have exposed their own directories.
+This lists all of our asset paths, which includes our *main* asset path - `assets/` - plus a few from bundles that have exposed their own directories.
 Below is a list of *every* file that will be exposed publicly.

-We're running this command to see if there's anything in this list that we do *not* wan to publicly expose.
+We're running this command to see if there's anything in this list that we do *not* want to publicly expose.
 For example, this `assets/styles/app.css` file.
 This is really a *source* file: it's not meant for the user to download directly.
-We're using Tailwind to build that *into* `app.tailwind.css` file, and *that's* what the user will download.
+We're using Tailwind to build that *into* `app.tailwind.css`, and *that's* what the user will download.
 It's not a *huge* deal that this is available publicly, but it's a good example of how we can hide "source" files that we *don't* want to expose.

 ## Asset Mapper Config

 Start by running

 ```terminal
 php bin/console config:dump framework asset_mapper